ColOfAbRiX/tankwar/CONTRIBUTING.md

 Push to your fork and submit a pull request from Github.

 At this point you're waiting on me.
 I like to comment on pull requests as soon as possible and I may suggest some changes or improvements or alternatives.
+The final decision to merge or not the changes on the master branch shall only be mine.

 To be accepted a pull request, from any contributor, must at least and without reserve: